 STARTALK 2021: Caravanning Through the Arab World

-The STARTALK 2021: Caravanning Through the Arab World summer program will be an intensive three-week Arabic immersion, student-centered learning experience, offering 98 instructional hours of language and cultural exposure to thirty local high school seniors and undergraduate students.
-The program will run from 9 a.m. to 4 p.m on weekdays; classes will be face to face except for Friday June 4th and FridayJune 12th, when classes will be held online.
+The STARTALK 2021: Caravanning Through the Arab World summer program will be an intensive, three-week hybrid course with 11 days of face-to-face instruction and three days of online learning, offering 95 instructional hours of Arabic immersion, student-centered learning experience to local high school seniors and undergraduate students.
+The program will run from 9 a.m. to 4 p.m on weekdays.

-Each week, students will "travel" to different parts of the Arab World - first to North Africa, then to the Levant, and finally to the Gulf - stopping at specific countries within each region to examine some of the rich, beautiful traditions therein; for example, students will learn about artistic elements in Morocco, music in Lebanon, and food culture in Oman.
+Each week, students will "travel" to different parts of the Arab World - first to the Gulf, then to the Levant, and finally to North Africa- stopping at specific countries within each region to examine some of the rich, beautiful traditions therein.

 All students successfully completing the STARTALK program will earn academic credit for one full semester of college Arabic (three credits of ARBC 1010 at the University of North Texas).